HariSekhon/DevOps-Bash-tools/README.md

 - `github_*.sh` - [GitHub](https://github.com/) API scripts:
   - `github_api.sh` - queryies the GitHub [API](https://docs.github.com/en/rest/reference).
 Can infer GitHub user, repo and authentication token from local checkout or environment (`$GITHUB_USER`, `$GITHUB_TOKEN`)
   - `github_foreach_repo.sh` - executes a templated command for each non-fork GitHub repo, replacing the `{user}` and `{repo}` in each iteration
-  - `github_generate_status_page.sh` - generates a [STATUS.md](https://bitbucket.org/harisekhon/devops-bash-tools/src/master/STATUS.md) page by merging all the README.md headers for all of a user's non-forked GitHub repos or a given list of any repos etc.
   - `github_actions_runner.sh` - downloads, configures and runs a local GitHub Actions Runner
   - `github_runners.sh` - lists GitHub Actions runners
   - `github_workflows.sh` - lists GitHub Actions workflows for a given repo (or auto-infers local repository)